neurogym/neurogym/docs/envs.md

 ### PerceptualDecisionMaking

+Doc:

-Logic: Random dot motion task.
-Two-alternative forced choice task in which the subject has to integrate two stimuli to decide which one is higher on average.
+        Two-alternative forced choice task in which the subject has to

+        integrate two stimuli to decide which one is higher on average.

+        Parameters:

+        dt: Timestep duration. (def: 100 (ms), int)

+        rewards:

+            R_ABORTED: given when breaking fixation. (def: -0.1, float)

+            R_CORRECT: given when correct. (def: +1., float)

+            R_FAIL: given when incorrect. (def: 0., float)

+        timing: Description and duration of periods forming a trial.

+        stimEv: Controls the difficulty of the experiment. (def: 1., float)

 Reference paper:

 [The analysis of visual motion: a comparison of neuronal and psychophysical performance](https://www.jneurosci.org/content/12/12/4745)

 Default Period timing (ms)